llvm/circt/docs/Dialects/FIRRTL/FIRRTLAnnotations.md

 Used by SVExtractTestCode.
 Specifies the output directory for extracted modules.
 This attribute has type `OutputFileAttr`.

-### firrtl.extract.testbench

-Used by SVExtractTestCode.
-Specifies the output directory for extracted testbench only modules.
-This attribute has type `OutputFileAttr`.

 ### firrtl.extract.assert.bindfile

 Used by SVExtractTestCode.
 Specifies the output file for extracted